Underactive Thyroid (Hypothyroidism) Nutrition: Symptoms, Levothyroxine Timing and an Edema-Clearing 1,500-Calorie Menu

 Frequently Asked Questions

-It's not the coffee itself but the timing.
+The timing causes the problem, not the coffee.
 Drinking coffee within 60 minutes of levothyroxine reduces absorption by up to 40 percent.
 With proper spacing, 2-3 cups of filter coffee per day pose no problem.
-Caffeinated tea (black, green) has the same effect; same rule applies.
-In practice, I recommend taking the pill at 6:30 a.m. and having coffee after 7:30 a.m.
+The same rule applies to caffeinated black and green tea.
+In practice, I recommend the pill at 6:30 a.m. and coffee after 7:30 a.m.

-Three likely reasons: first, TSH is not in the 1-2 mIU/L sweet spot — subclinical slowdown persists; second, T4 may look normal but T3 is low due to selenium deficiency; third, the calorie deficit is too aggressive (over 25 percent) and lowers T3 further.
-Solution: bring TSH into the optimal range, add 200 mcg/day selenium, and cap the deficit at 20 percent.
+Three likely reasons.
+First, TSH has not yet reached the 1-2 mIU/L band and the slowdown persists.
+Second, free T4 may look normal while T3 stays low because of selenium deficiency.
+Third, the calorie deficit exceeds 25 percent and the body pushes T3 down further.
+The fix, in order: bring TSH into the target band, add 200 mcg/day selenium, and cap the deficit at 20 percent.

-Yes, 2 per day (about 12 g) is ideal.
-This dose provides 200 mcg of selenium.
-More (5-6 nuts) consumed long-term risks selenosis (selenium toxicity): hair and nail shedding, garlic-like breath, nausea.
-If Brazil nuts aren't available, sunflower seeds (30 g = 53 mcg) or sardines (100 g = 60 mcg) are alternative sources.
+Yes, two per day (about 12 g) is the ideal amount and supplies 200 mcg of selenium.
+Eating 5-6 nuts daily over a long period risks selenosis: hair and nail shedding, garlic-like breath, nausea.
+When Brazil nuts are unavailable, sunflower seeds (30 g = 53 mcg) and sardines (100 g = 60 mcg) are good alternatives.
+If a supplement is used, count the food source too.

 Not mandatory without Hashimoto's.
-With Hashimoto's, a 3-month trial with antibody monitoring is recommended; continue if antibodies drop.
-Celiac screening (anti-TG IgA) should be performed in every hypothyroid patient because the rate is 4 times higher than the general population.
-Gluten removal can reduce hypothyroid symptoms by 30 percent.
+With Hashimoto's, a 3-month trial with anti-TPO monitoring is reasonable; continue if antibodies drop.
+Celiac screening (tissue transglutaminase IgA) belongs in every hypothyroid diagnosis, because celiac disease occurs more often in autoimmune thyroid disease than in the general population.
+Reliable evidence that cutting gluten lowers TSH on its own does not exist.

-With sodium below 1,500 mg and potassium above 3,500 mg, 2-3 kg of fluid is lost in the first two weeks.
-Key foods: spinach (potassium), cucumber (water), parsley (natural diuretic), green tea (200 mg EGCG).
-Salty canned goods, pickled foods, and instant soups must be cut.
-After levothyroxine brings TSH to optimum, edema fully resolves in 4-6 months, then steady fat loss begins.
+With sodium below 1,500 mg and potassium above 3,500 mg, 2-3 kg of fluid leaves in the first two weeks.
+The most useful foods are spinach, cucumber, parsley, and legumes.
+Salty canned goods, pickled foods, and instant soups have to go.
+Once levothyroxine brings TSH into the target band, edema largely resolves in 4-6 months, and steady fat loss begins after that.

 Dyt. Şeyda Ertaş